 Since being laid off by FORTUNE in 2008, managing conflicts has become more complicated.
 I’m still writing regularly for FORTUNE, and until 2014, I lead Brainstorm: Green, the magazine’s conference on business and the environment.
 But as a freelancer, I do other things to earn a living—blogging, journalism for other publications, speaking, moderating, writing and a bit of consulting for corporations and nonprofit groups.
 I’ve learned a lot about how companies and NGOs work by getting “inside,” and my hope is that it has made me a smarter reporter.
 But it has also created potential conflicts.

 My solution, in a word, is disclosure.
 I believe companies need to be transparent.
 Reporters should be, too.

 So, for example, some years ago when I wrote a column for Slate’s The Big Money about the U.S. Chamber of Commerce’s opposition to climate change legislation, I felt obligated to tell my editor at The Big Money that I had done some freelance writing for the Environmental Defense Fund and the Natural Resources Defense Council.
 Both NGOs support climate change legislation.
 The Big Money disclosed that to its readers.
 Since then, I’ve written critical as well as favorable blogposts about EDF and NRDC.
 See, for example, this post arguing that EDF and NRDC are over-selling the potential of “green jobs.”

 Lately, I have been spending more time on journalism and less on everything else.
 I’ve done some speechwriting, but found I preferred writing in my own voice.
 I did a little PR and media consulting back in 2009, right after leaving Fortune, but that wasn’t to my liking either.
-I’m no longer working environmental groups, either.
+I’m no longer working for environmental groups, either.

-Here, then, is a list of clients who have paid me to speak, write or consult in the last three years,since January 1, 2011:
+Here, then, is a list of clients who have paid me to speak, write or consult since January 1, 2011: